-We've currently bought and tested three Google speakers.
+We've bought and tested three Google speakers, two of which are still available on the market.
 Google produces a wide variety of Internet-related products, including smart speakers that offer compatibility with other technologies in the Google ecosystem.
-They're mostly designed for home use and have Google Assistant built-in.
-That said, since the Google Home Max was discontinued, they currently only have two speakers on the market with no built-in displays: The Google Nest Audio and the Google Nest Mini.
+They're designed for home use with built-in support for Chromecast and other manufacturer-specific tech.

 If you're shopping on a budget, the best Google speaker we've tested is the Google Nest Mini.
-It's a smaller and more compact version of the Google Nest Audio, with a similar mesh-fabric wrapping for a matching look.
+It's a smaller, more compact version of the Google Nest Audio, with a similar mesh-fabric wrapping for a matching look.
 Available in several different colors, you can also mount this wired speaker to your wall, which is handy.
-Built-in Google Assistant makes it easy to control the speaker with only your voice, and it performs just as well as its larger counterpart when it comes to picking up your commands.
+Built-in Google Assistant makes it easy to control the speaker with only your voice, and this model performs just as well as its larger counterpart when it comes to picking up your commands.
 You can mute it when you don't want it to hear you, which is nice.

 Through the Google Home app, you can configure multiple Google speakers throughout your home, which is a great way to amplify audio across a larger space.
-Plus, you can use its bass and treble adjustments to switch up its sound if you like.
+Plus, you can use its bass and treble adjustments to switch up its sound.
 With built-in Chromecast, it's easy to stream your favorite music and podcasts from other Google devices.
 Of course, given its smaller size, this speaker doesn't bring as much rumble in the low-bass as its larger counterpart, and it doesn't get quite as loud, but it's still a great alternative if you're looking to save space and money with your home speaker.

 Google's speakers are designed for easy integration with other tools in their ecosystem; naturally, Apple's speakers take a similar approach.
 You'll find Siri voice assistant instead of Google Assistant and Apple AirPlay capabilities instead of Chromecast built-in.
-However, Apple generally doesn't offer as many sound customization features as Google.
+However, Apple doesn't offer as many sound customization features as Google.

 Like their competitors Amazon and Apple, Google's smart speaker lineup is limited to only a few products.